- Tim on Hybrid Machining: Combining Additive and Subtractive in One Machine

 I’ve now gotten about 30 survey responses, which is enough to start looking for trends and doing research on some new articles of interest to the readership.

 First, some observations about the overall tone and content of the responses:

 I really appreciate the constructive view most have taken.
 With the Internet, and particularly when there is the opportunity to respond anonymously, sometimes you get a lot of hostile or very unconstructive feedback.
 Not here!

-There is one major challenge, but it’s one I’ve known about for a long time–the readership is decidedly bi-modal.… Read the rest
+There is one major challenge, but it’s one I’ve known about for a long time–the readership is decidedly bi-modal.
+What I mean by that is that there is clearly a large group that wants articles that are more “high-end”, “professional”, or “advanced”.… Read the rest